eser/stack/fp/README.md

 ### curry(targetFunction, ...argumentsToBePrepended)

-transforms a function into a curried version, allowing you to partially apply arguments from the left.
+transforms a function into a curried version, allowing for partial application of arguments from the left.

 ```js
 import { curry } from "$cool/fp/curry.ts";